blackflagsoftware/forge-go/README.md

 Walkthrough :
 - Setup the above env var(s)
 - If using SQL, enable `FORGE_GO_BASE_MIGRATION_ENABLED` and use the provided migration scripts (see `tools/migration/README.md`) or run the table create statements manually for `login` and `login_reset`.
 Scripts are provided for you in the `scripts/migrations` folder.
 - The `tools/admin` is saved as a `.bin` file for to run under `migration`, if not, run the `tools/admin` manually by doing `go run tools/admin/main.go`.
+You will need to move this file manually over into `scripts/migrations`.
+Make sure you *normalize* the name, see the `Migration` README for more info.
+- Before you start the service or any debugging, provide the env var: `FORGE_BASE_GO_ADMIN_EMAIL`.
+If migration is enabled this will create the tables and run the admin binary, or if ran manually, a user will be created with the email from `FORGE_BASE_GO_ADMIN_EMAIL` and a reset token will be created in the `login_reset` table.
 - Build and run the `rest` server.
-If migration is enabled this will create the tables and run the admin binary, or if ran manually, a user will be created with the email from `FORGE_BASE_GO_ADMIN_EMAIL` and a reset token will be created in the `login_reset` table.
 - An email will be sent (if set up correctly), that will use the `FORGE_GO_BASE_EMAIL_*` env vars to do this.
 - If you have a web site that points to `FORGE_GO_BASE_EMAIL_RESET_URL`, then use that to enter in new password (and confirm password), else you can just call the `/login/reset/pwd` with the payload needed, the token is found in the email or get it from the `login_reset` table.
 This will ensure the admin's password is encrypted correctly into the storage (DB, mongo, etc).
 - Once the admin user, with password, than those credentials can be used to add new user through the POST endpoint.